cyberased/cyberased.github.io/_posts/2018-5-7-Hello-World.md

 title: I am up and running!
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).now with perma

 ![_config.yml]({{ site.baseurl }}/images/config.png)